 The Veteran Advantage:

 Hiring and Retaining Veterans with Disabilities

 More and more employers are stepping up to hire veterans with disabilities.
-The nearly 4 million veterans with a service-connected disability are among the most resilient members of society, having served in the military and overcome adversity.
+The more than 4.7 million veterans with a service-connected disability are among the most resilient members of society, having served in the military and overcome adversity.
 They are loyal, team-oriented employees with job-ready skills, tested leadership abilities and a strong, mission-focused work ethic.
 This guide will help you navigate the often-unclear terrain of recruiting, hiring and retaining veterans with disabilities.

 Based on proven, best practices for hiring and retaining veterans, this guide is a map to empowering your organization to become a thought leader in the veteran employment space, while making it easier to do the right thing for the country and your company.